The Device table lists the following information about each device:

 See the table below for a description of the fields and buttons in each main section of the Device Details page:

-The following information appears for each app:
+For each application, EASE lists the The following information appears for each app: